froumeli/Beginner-Projects/README.md

 ## Point of the Project
 - Hone my python and coding skills
 - Improve as a programmer
-- Learn Git anf GitHub
+- Learn Git and GitHub

 Everyone is welcome to upload their projects.